 In the event a funding source requires

-repayment because of a policy violation regarding compensation in excess of
+repayment because of a policy violation regarding pay above base annual salary,

 c.
-Employees who receive compensation in excess of base annual salary in amounts that violate this policy must repay those amounts.
+Employees who receive pay above base annual salary in amounts that violate this policy must repay those amounts.

 a.
 The vice president for Finance and Support Services, in writing, may approve exceptions to this policy for extraordinary circumstances, prior to commencement of the work for which this exception is proposed.

 b.
 The vice president requesting the exception must provide copies of any exceptions to the Office of Research and Federal Relations, Human Resources, the employee, and any appropriate office in the employee’s chain of command.

 c.
 The university will not make exceptions that contradict federal or state regulations or funding source guidelines.